 There is a lot of troubling things I read, but it does seem to be true of almost every preventive.
 Since this month seemed like no problem, I think it was more user error on my part by not feeding him at the same time.
 I'm curious what others are using and if they had any issues with their dogs on the heartworm meds they chose.

-• My vet also high recommends Trifexis.
+My vet also high recommends Trifexis.
 I use it on Maya, but Heartworm is so rare where I am from ...I think the cases they've seen are in the single digits.
 But I figure rather safe than sorry.
+Am thinking of switching to Revolution though, I like the idea of the all in one.
+I think like Steve said, you can look up anything these days and find something wrong with it.

 Trifexis makes the kids feel sick...
 I think we are going to change back to good old "HeartGuard"... never had any problem with that and our kids don't get fleas or ticks.